csesoc/projects-constitution/constitution.md

         and upon its closure, forward the list to the School of CSE, who shall run the official election.
         The list of full members who have been removed from the society will be sent to the School of CSE by the Secretary on this same day.
-        8.4.1 Only elections run by the School of CSE shall be recognised.
+        8.4.1 Only elections run by an officer appointed by the School of CSE shall be recognised.
         8.4.2 The Exec may choose that the list be made publicly available during the nomination period.
 If they choose to do so, it must be on the Society website.
         8.4.3 The election will run for at least three academic days.